Cladding spraying in Lichfield

 Why we put the survey before the quote

 The quiet advantage of a survey-led contractor is that surprises get found early, while they are still information rather than invoices.
-Condition, preparation and scope are established before anyone commits, and the finished work is checked against the same written specification it was agreed on.
+Condition, preparation, and scope are established before anyone commits.
+The finished work is checked against the same written specification it was agreed on.
 You also keep a record of the building’s condition that is useful well beyond the coating decision, for maintenance planning and for any future sale or letting.

 If a clad commercial building in or around Lichfield is starting to look tired, an inspection will tell you whether spraying is the right answer, and exactly what the job involves if it is.